bottalk/bottalk-templates/README.md

 ## [Trivia Game](https://github.com/bottalk/templates/tree/master/trivia-game)

-With this template you can build any kind of triva game you like.
+With this template you can build any kind of trivia game you like.
 In this example we play the movies trivia.

-Are you an Airbnb host?
-Or are your friends or relatives just staying over?
-In any case - use can create and publish (!) this scenario as an Alexa Skill / Google Action to help your guests feel just like at home.

 Dialogue example: